Malga-Vision/Workshop_GROUND/README.md

 To reproduce the output graph the file `main_cv2.py` should be used.
 As the name suggests, the environment with _regular opencv_ should be used for plotting.

+___
+How to install regular opencv after installing ultralytics:
-pip install ultralytics -> version 8.2.31
+`pip install ultralytics -> version 8.2.31
-uninstall opencv-python
+pip uninstall opencv-python
+pip install opencv-python`
 Using opencv-python-headless
 due to https://github.com/opencv/opencv-python/issues/386